tsdevictor/threaded/README.md

-  static/        frontend JavaScript and CSS templates/     HTML templates screenshots/   demo screenshots
+  static/        frontend JavaScript and CSS templates/     HTML templates screenshots/   demo screenshots tests/           unit tests for ranking and parsing logic
 ```

-## Notes
+## Security and privacy notes

+- API keys are loaded from local environment variables and should never be committed.
+- `.env.example` documents required variables using placeholder values only.
+- User input is handled through the Flask backend before being sent to external APIs.
-Threaded is intended for audience research and market validation, not automated promotion.
-Any generated insight should be reviewed by a human before engaging with a Reddit community.
+- The app is intended for local development and research workflows, not production deployment.
+- Generated community insights should be reviewed by a human before engaging with any community.

+## Limitations

+- Reddit API behavior is subject to rate limits and availability.
+- Search results depend on subreddit metadata, post content, and Reddit's own ranking behavior.
+- GPT-generated relevance judgments may be noisy and should not be treated as ground truth.
+- Subreddit norms vary widely; a relevant community is not necessarily an appropriate place to post.
+- Threaded does not automate Reddit posting and should not be used for spam, astroturfing, or deceptive promotion.
-The app currently uses local Flask development settings and in-memory rate limiting.
-It is not configured for production deployment.
+- The current app uses local Flask development settings and is not configured for production deployment.

+## License

+MIT License.